apache/spark/docs/apache-airflow/concepts/operators.rst

         ping >> email

-Airflow has a very extensive set of operators available, with some built-in to the core or pre-installed providers, like:
+Airflow has a very extensive set of operators available, with some built-in to the core or pre-installed providers.
+Some popular operators from core include:

 - :class:`~airflow.operators.bash.BashOperator` - executes a bash command
 - :class:`~airflow.operators.python.PythonOperator` - calls an arbitrary Python function
 - :class:`~airflow.operators.email.EmailOperator` - sends an email

-- :class:`~airflow.providers.http.operators.http.SimpleHttpOperator` - sends an HTTP request
-- :class:`~airflow.providers.sqlite.operators.sqlite.SqliteOperator` - SQLite DB operator
+For a list of all core operators, see: :doc:`Core Operators and Hooks Reference </operators-and-hooks-ref>`.

-If the operator you need isn't installed with Airflow by default, you can probably find it as part of our huge set of community :doc:`apache-airflow-providers:index`.
+If the operator you need isn't installed with Airflow by default, you can probably find it as part of our huge set of community :doc:`provider packages <apache-airflow-providers:index>`.
 Some popular operators from here include:

+- :class:`~airflow.providers.http.operators.http.SimpleHttpOperator`
 - :class:`~airflow.providers.mysql.operators.mysql.MySqlOperator`
 - :class:`~airflow.providers.postgres.operators.postgres.PostgresOperator`
 - :class:`~airflow.providers.microsoft.mssql.operators.mssql.MsSqlOperator`